jsz-05/LLM-State-Machine/README.md

 # FSM-based LLM Conversational Agents

 This project provides a framework for creating conversational agents using a Finite State Machine (FSM) powered by Large Language Models (LLMs) like OpenAI GPT.

+This is currently an experimental setup, and also part of a research project I am doing for university.
+For now it is meant for developers and experimenters mainly.
+Requires an OpenAI API key (currently tested on gpt-4o-mini).

 ## Features

 - Define states and transitions for your agent using a simple decorator.